top of page

 €85,000 (goods); €34,000 (services)

-Thresholds vary for goods and services; some exemptions apply.
+Thresholds vary for goods and services; Some exemptions apply.

 Registration Authority

-Required Documents
+Required documents

-Time Frame
+Time frame

 Slovakia

-Tax Office (Financial Administration)
+Tax Authorities (Financial Administration)

-Company registration, proof of ID, financial statements
+Company registration, ID, annual accounts

 Approximately 1-2 weeks after submission.